 ||SIS Academic Orientation

-SIS holds week-long orientation activities and events including walking tours and group social events.
+SIS holds several days of orientation activities and events including walking tours and group social events.

 ||Regular Semester Courses Begin

 These courses include semester language and electives.

 Students must vacate their host family’s home for this time period unless other arrangements are made directly with the family.